Maddy-MM/youtube-rag-assistant/README.md

 ### Layer 1 — Direct Fetch

 The system first attempts a direct fetch using `youtube-transcript-api` with no proxy.
 This works reliably in local environments and occasionally succeeds on cloud too depending on YouTube's current blocklist state.
+Tries English first, falls back to any available language.

 ### Layer 2 — Residential Proxy via Webshare

-If the direct fetch fails, the system retries using a Webshare residential proxy configured via the v1.2.4 `WebshareProxyConfig` API, passed into the `YouTubeTranscriptApi` constructor.
-A 3-second timeout is enforced on the proxy session to prevent long waits when the proxy itself is rate limited by YouTube.
+If the direct fetch fails and Webshare credentials are configured, the system retries using a Webshare residential proxy via the v1.2.4 `WebshareProxyConfig` API passed into the `YouTubeTranscriptApi` constructor.
+A hard 3-second timeout is enforced using `ThreadPoolExecutor` at the OS thread level — this kills the proxy attempt after exactly 3 seconds regardless of what the library does internally, including its own retry logic. `HTTPAdapter(max_retries=0)` is also set to prevent HTTP-level retries.

+If credentials are not set, this layer is skipped instantly with no latency — making it safe to deploy without a paid proxy plan while keeping the full architecture intact for when credentials are added.

 > **Note on the free tier:** Webshare's free tier provides shared datacenter proxies, not true residential proxies.
 These get blocked by YouTube just like regular cloud IPs.
 In production, a paid Webshare residential proxy plan would make this layer fully reliable.

 ### Layer 3 — Manual Transcript Paste

-If both fetch attempts fail, the backend returns `{"error": "fallback"}` and the frontend shows a manual paste UI directing the user to [youtubetranscript.com](https://youtubetranscript.com).
+If both fetch attempts fail, the backend returns `{"error": "fallback"}` and the frontend shows a manual paste UI directing the user to [youtubetotranscript.com](https://youtubetotranscript.com/).
 The pasted transcript is submitted to a separate `/process_video_manual` endpoint and passed through the identical pipeline — split, embed, store — so the chat experience is unchanged.

 ### Why This Architecture

 Several alternative approaches were evaluated before arriving at this design:

-* **Client-side fetching on Streamlit** — worked initially but Streamlit Community Cloud IPs eventually got blocklisted too
+- **Client-side fetching on Streamlit** — worked initially but Streamlit Community Cloud IPs eventually got blocklisted too
-* **Cloudflare Workers** — viable but adds infrastructure complexity and moves away from a pure Python stack
+- **Cloudflare Workers** — viable but adds infrastructure complexity and moves away from a pure Python stack
-* **Cookie-based authentication** — explicitly not adopted due to YouTube's policy of permanently banning authenticated accounts used for scraping
+- **Cookie-based authentication** — explicitly not adopted due to YouTube's policy of permanently banning authenticated accounts used for scraping
-* **Request counting with a daily cap** — replaced by the simpler and more robust approach of letting failures speak for themselves rather than managing a counter
+- **Request counting with a daily cap** — replaced by the simpler and more robust approach of letting failures speak for themselves rather than managing a counter
+- **Simplified two-layer approach** — prototyped and tested; while faster on the free tier, the three-layer architecture was retained as it is production-ready and demonstrates stronger systems design thinking

 The chosen architecture keeps the stack clean and Python-native, degrades gracefully rather than crashing, and is production-ready with a paid proxy plan.